Finding a Top Financial Advisor Firm in Northbrook, Illinois

 Oak Wealth Advisors

 Oak Wealth Advisors has been providing investment advice to clients in the Northbrook area since 2008.
-Its client base is relatively small compared to many of the other firms on this list, at around 60 individuals and high-net-worth individuals.
+Its client base is made up of a mix of individuals with and without a high net worth.
 Oak Wealth Advisors is a fee-only firm, so there are no conflicts of interest stemming from commission-based transactions.

 The firm provides financial planning services to its clients, along with discretionary investment advice and investment management services.
 Financial planning can cover retirement planning, cash flow planning, wealth transfer planning, charitable giving planning, risk management, education savings planning and planning for families with special needs.